SamanthaBajis/IllbeHomeforChristmas/README.md

 <br />
 - For iOS builds, the latest version of [Xcode](https://developer.apple.com/download/ "Xcode 9.3 Beta")
 - NOTE!
 You will need to have an [Apple ID](https://appleid.apple.com/account#!&page=create "Developer Account") in order to download Xcode and build for iOS
 - NOTE!
-Make sure to have the latest software version; 11 and up!
+Make sure to have the latest software version; 11 and up
 - For Android builds, you need [Android Studio](https://developer.android.com/studio/index.html "Android Studio download") and the [Java JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html "JDK download")

 ### Installing